 A user-generated montage based cinematic experience by Ali Akbar Mehta

-Purgatory Edit (working title) is an experimental cinematic experience based on the conceptualizations of the Yugoslavian ‘Black Wave’ Cinema movement, “standing for the subordination of form to the psychological contents of human ethical and metaphysical drama today”; and on Artaud’s ‘Theatre of Cruelty’ as “a means by which artists assault the senses of the audience”.
-It uses ‘algorithmic code-based editing’ to parallel and depart from the “Soviet Montage Movement”, by using machine coding to simulate the intellectual montage, metric, rhythmic, tonal, and over-tonal editing that are the characteristics of the movement, to create concepts and ideas.
+Purgatory EDIT is a user-generated montage-based cinematic experience.
+Based on the principles of the Yugoslavian ‘Black Wave Cinema’ movement, “standing for the subordination of form to the psychological contents of human ethical and metaphysical drama today”; and on Artaud’s ‘Theatre of Cruelty’ as “a means by which artists assault the senses of the audience”, it highlights the methods through which digital technologies affect subliminal visual manipulation, sensory overload, data fatigue, psychological reaction, and ideological numbness.

-In the film, a Dr. Brodsky (Carl Duering) of the Ludovico medical facility forces Alex (Malcolm McDowell) to watch violent images for extended periods of time as his eyes are held open with specula.
-He's pumped with nausea-, paralysis- and fear-inducing drugs at the same time, with the objective being the development of a nauseous association when experiencing or thinking about violence, causing an aversion.
-It's essentially a mechanical, Pavlovian construct that associates stimuli with negative reinforcement instead of positive.
+In the film, Dr Brodsky (Carl Duering) of the Ludovico medical facility forces Alex (Malcolm McDowell) to watch violent images for extended periods of time as his eyes are held open with specula, while being pumped with nausea-, paralysis- and fear-inducing drugs at the same time.
+Its objective: the development of a nauseous association when experiencing or thinking about violence, causing an aversion.

-Purgatory Edit mimics the Ludovico Technique (although without pumping participants with nausea-, paralysis- and fear-inducing drugs) to scrutinise the boundaries between aversion and enforcement, proclivity, and phobia.
-It parallels the dystopian narrative of A Clockwork Orange to explore the value of worldviews concocted through prosaic binaries such as ‘Good and Evil’, or ‘War and Peace’ and whether these meta-concepts make sense in the hyper-nuanced complexities of our world today.
-It examines the power of hegemonic representation within historical, visual, and cinematic vocabularies – through numerous video clips ranging from archival war footage, film clips, documentary footage, advertisements, news clips, landscape panoramas, and home videos.
-Using these videos, two sets of video bins or databanks are created, one labeled ‘War’, and the other ‘Peace’.
+As a speculative installation, Purgatory EDIT mimics the Ludovico Technique (although without pumping participants with nausea-, paralysis- and fear-inducing drugs) that parallels the dystopian narrative of A Clockwork Orange, to scrutinise the boundaries between aversion and enforcement, proclivity and phobia.
+It explores the value of worldviews concocted through prosaic binaries such as ‘Good and Evil’, or ‘War and Peace’ and whether these meta-concepts make sense in the hyper-nuanced complexities of our world today.

 Purgatory Edit, excerpts